East Sussex mental health directory

 East Sussex Community Network

-The seven East Sussex wellbeing centres are now reopening for some face-to-face support with social distancing measures.
-Staff also continue to offer phone, email and social media support for new and current clients age 16+ who are experiencing ongoing concerns about their mental health.
+Seven Wellbeing Centres, located across East Sussex, provide a range of community-based mental health and wellbeing support to enable you to get well, stay well and prevent crisis.
+The centres are now reopen for some face-to-face support with social distancing measures.
+Staff also continue to offer phone, email and virtual support for new and current clients age 16+ who are experiencing ongoing concerns about their mental health.

 Peer Support Service